Los Angeles Failure to Register as a Sex Offender Attorney

 • You have a prior conviction for failure to register as a sex offender.

-As a felony, the penalties for failure to register as a sex offender can include:
+The penalties for a felony conviction for failure to register as a sex offender can include:

 • 16 months, 2 years, or 3 years in a California state prison